Growth Metrics

 Raymond James Financial (RJF) Short-Term Debt issuances (2016 - 2020)

-Raymond James Financial (RJF) has disclosed Short-Term Debt issuances for 7 consecutive years, with -$6.0 million as the latest value for Q1 2020.
+Raymond James Financial's Short-Term Debt issuances history spans 7 years, with the latest figure at -$6.0 million for Q1 2020.

 • Average Short-Term Debt issuances over 5 years is $23.1 million, with a median of -$6.0 million recorded in 2020.